d11e9/developing-dapps/Guidelines/public.md

 Public ÐApp

-Where a user interacts with a website at a given domain, this website then provides a web3 interface for the user to interact with, which connects back to the servers instance of Ethereum.
+Where a user interacts with a website at a given domain, this website then provides a web3 interface for the user to interact with, which connects back to the servers' instance of Ethereum.

 ## It should not